Long-term tooth loss can significantly impact oral health and overall well-being.

 Jawbone Loss

-When teeth are lost, it can lead to a gradual deterioration of the jawbone because natural teeth provide no stimulation.
+When teeth are lost, the jawbone gradually deteriorates because natural teeth provide no stimulation.

 This process can have several consequences, including further tooth loss, facial structure alterations, and dental restoration challenges.